tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-a-couple-of-ways-to.md

 Arithmetic

-Let&#8217;s take a look at how each of them work
+Let's take a look at how each of them work

 **Arithmetic multiplication**